 - Crises don't test your intelligence, they test your structure

-These pieces explore psychological profiles adapted to complex environments.
+These pieces explore operational psychology adapted to complex environments.

 Where influence becomes intimate.